paholland/SQL/README.md

 ## SQL Project (Employee Database)

-   To perform a research project on employees of the corporation from the 1980s and 1990s (database of employees are six CSV files); to design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data (data engineering and data analysis).
+   To perform a research project on employees of the corporation from the 1980s and 1990s (database of employees in .csv files); to design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data (data engineering and data analysis).

 Data Engineering (all table schemas run withour error; entity relarionship diagram includes all correct tables; both the ERD and table schemas have all required columns; all columns are set to correct data type; primary keys set for each table; tables are correctly related using foreign keys)